radix/sureberus/doc/src/directives.md

 </example>

-This is very similar to `when_key_is`, but instead of choosing a schema based on the value of a dictionary key, it does it by using the context.
-It goes hand-in-hand with the [`set_tag`](#set_tag) or [`modify_context`](#modify_context) directives.

-When this directive is applied, it determines the schema to apply by looking up a tag named by the `tag` sub-directive (which we'll call the "choice").
-It then looks up the schema to use by looking for that "choice" in the `choices` sub-directive.

 ### choose_schema/when_type_is

 **type** `dict` (described below)<br>
 **Introduced in** Sureberus 0.11<br>

+This directive is given a mapping of type names (using the same names that the [`type`](#type) directive takes) to schemas.
+A schema is chosen based on the type of the value.

 <example>
 <yaml-schema>